 Memorial Scholarship for Autism

-All of us at The Perecman Firm, P.L.L.C. were touched by the story of 14 year-old Avonte Oquendo, an autistic boy who went missing after he wandered away from school in 2013.
+All of us at The Perecman Firm, P.L.L.C., were touched by the story of 14-year-old Avonte Oquendo, an autistic boy who went missing after he wandered away from school in 2013.
 The outpouring of support and assistance that accompanied the search for Avonte was unprecedented.
-Although Avonte tragically did not make it home alive, we want to show the same support for the autistic community in memory of this extraordinary young man.
-That is why The Perecman Firm, P.L.L.C. is offering a $1,000 scholarship for a student living with autism, or whose loved one is living with autism.
+Although Avonte tragically did not make it home alive, we wanted to show the same support for the autistic community in memory of this extraordinary young man.